jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 Does any of it look familiar?
 * What similarities does it have with RSpec?
   * `describe`, `it`, `expect`
-  * Fortunately, we get to work with the same testing language as we do in Ruby.
+  * Fortunately, we get to work with the same testing syntax as we do in Ruby.
 * Look at them side-by-side...

 ![ruby js test side by side](img/ruby-js-side-by-side.png)